SciAuth/workshop/2022/index.md

 Workshop Materials and Recording
 --------------------------------
 Workshop materials are posted below.
-*The link to the workshop recording on YouTube will appear here soon.*
+The workshop recording is posted here: <https://youtu.be/AiYWNHQaMKE>

 Workshop Schedule
 ------------------